-Peter Lichtenbaum is a partner in the Washington, DC office and co-chair of the International Trade and Finance practice group.
-He has experience in a broad array of international regulatory compliance and trade matters, including export controls, economic sanctions, national security reviews of foreign investments, anti-corruption laws, market access, and international trade disputes, and he has specialized experience in the aerospace, defense, and homeland security industries.
+Peter Lichtenbaum advises clients on a broad array of international regulatory compliance and trade matters, including export controls, economic sanctions, national security reviews of foreign investments, anti-corruption laws, market access, and international trade disputes.
+He has specialized experience in the aerospace and defense industries.

-Mr. Lichtenbaum has recently worked with many leading aerospace and defense companies on internal investigations and disclosures related to trade controls and China.
+Mr. Lichtenbaum has recently helped several companies establish, review or enhance their compliance programs.
+He has worked with many leading aerospace and defense companies on internal investigations and disclosures related to trade controls and China.
 He also advises many of these companies on export control reform and defense trade policy issues, including international agreements on the regulation of defense trade.
-He has extensive experience with the trade controls issues that arise in the US system for national security review of foreign investment, helping companies to identify issues and mitigate government concerns.
+He has extensive experience with the trade controls issues that arise in the U.S. system for national security review of foreign investment, helping companies to identify issues and mitigate government concerns.

-Mr. Lichtenbaum served as Vice President for Regulatory Compliance and International Policy at BAE Systems, Inc., the US subsidiary of one of the world’s largest defense contractors.
-In this role he was responsible for a broad array of regulatory compliance and policy issues, including in particular export controls.
-He oversaw the company’s compliance with US export controls and led several company initiatives relating to international policy, including defense trade treaties with the United Kingdom and Australia, US export control reform, and the passage and implementation of legislation reforming US national security review of foreign investments.
+Mr. Lichtenbaum served as Vice President for Regulatory Compliance and International Policy at BAE Systems, Inc., the U.S. subsidiary of one of the world’s largest defense contractors.
+He was responsible for a broad array of regulatory compliance and policy issues.
 He participated in BAE Systems’ development of innovative standards of internal governance in order for the company to be recognized as a global leader in ethical business conduct.

-Mr. Lichtenbaum’s background also includes managing the development and defense of several major WTO dispute settlement cases, in which he worked closely with the Office of the U.S. Trade Representative and other governments.
-He advised major companies regarding WTO trade policy matters and US regulation of international businesses, particularly in the areas of foreign economic sanctions administered by the Treasury Department and export controls administered by the State and Commerce Departments.
-He also obtained significant experience handling a wide variety of anti-dumping and countervailing duty matters.
+Mr. Lichtenbaum has also managed the development and defense of several major WTO dispute settlement cases, in which he worked closely with the Office of the U.S. Trade Representative and other governments.
+He advised major companies regarding WTO trade policy matters.
+He also has significant experience handling a wide variety of countervailing duty and other subsidy matters.